 The Situation in the EU – Information Society Service or Transport Operator

 The situation in the European Union (EU) is less clear.
 The service can either be qualified as a digital service provider, called an “information society service” in the applicable EU directive, or as a transport operator.
 Information society services are regulated by the EU and benefit from the freedom of establishment for service providers and the free movement of services as provided for in the Services Directive 2006/123/EC and the TFEU, whereas transport operation is regulated by the EU Member States.
 (Services Directive, recital 21.)
 “Information society services” are defined as “any services normally provided for remuneration, at a distance, by means of electronic equipment for the processing (including digital compression) and storage of data, and at the individual request of a recipient of a service.”
-(Id. art.
+(Electronic Commerce Directive, art.
 2(a).)

 Two developments are important in this regard.
 First, a Spanish Court has requested a preliminary ruling from the Court of Justice of the European Union (CJEU) (Asociación Profesional Elite Taxi, Case C-434/15) and referred four questions, asking the court to define what kind of services Uber provides.